-Remember to empty or replace vacuum bags before they become overly full-this practice will assure that sufficient vacuuming capability is readily available to handle any and all cleaning situations that may arise.
+Remember to empty or replace vacuum bags before they become overly full-this practice will ensure that sufficient vacuuming capability is readily available to handle any and all cleaning situations that might arise.
 In carpet areas that receive the most sunlight, keeping the curtains closed whenever possible will minimize fading.
 Also, act quickly when anything is spilled or dropped onto the carpet to prevent or minimize staining.

-To connect the cleaning hose, raise the wall remote inlet valve door and align hose end coupling with slots on each side of intake opening.
-Firmly push into intake opening.
-Make sure hose end coupling is connected and is locked in place.
-To disconnect the hose, simply push in the slots on each side of the hose coupling and pull hose end straight out.
+To connect the cleaning hose, raise the wall remote inlet valve door and align hose-end coupling with the slots on each side of the intake opening.
+Firmly push into the intake opening.
+Make sure the hose-end coupling is connected and is locked in place.
+To disconnect the hose, push in the slots on each side of the hose coupling and pull the hose end straight out.

-NOTE: The vacuum cleaner hose must be plugged into outlet to activate the vacuum motor.
+NOTE: The vacuum cleaner hose must be plugged into the outlet to activate the vacuum motor.